compose-x/ecs_composex/ecs_composex/ecs/README.rst

 .. note::

-    Head to :ref:`cluster_syntax_reference` for more details on how to use x-cluster.
+    Head to :ref:`ecs_cluster_syntax_reference` for more details on how to use x-cluster.

 .. _Docker Compose file reference: https://docs.docker.com/compose/compose-file